strangebuzz/MicroSymfony/README.md

 * [Introducing the MicroSymfony application template](https://www.strangebuzz.com/en/blog/introducing-the-microsymfony-application-template)

-So this blog post is the official documentation.
+So, this blog post is the official documentation.
 This readme is a teaser of what MicroSymfony contains.

-If you want to use the last Symfony 6.4 LTS version, in your `composer.json file`, replace all occurences of `7.0` by `6.4`, run `composer up` and your are done.
+If you want to use the last Symfony **6.4 LTS** version, in your `composer.json` file, replace all occurrences of `7.0` with `6.4`, run `composer up`, and you are done.

 ## Demo 🌈